 Program Requirements to Complete the Program Required Courses Final Tests Internship or Externship Total Clock Hours Intensive English Students take final exam None.
-This program is not divided into sub-courses Yes.
+This program is not divided into subcourses Yes.
 Students are tested upon completion of the program No internship or externship is required 216 Per Level TOEFL® Prep Students take final exam None.
-This program is not divided into sub-courses Yes.
+This program is not divided into subcourses Yes.
 Students are tested upon completion of the program No internship or externship is required 216 TOEIC® Prep Students take final exam None.
-This program is not divided into sub-courses Yes.
+This program is not divided into subcourses Yes.
 Students are tested upon completion of the program No internship or externship is required 216 Business English Students take final exam None.
-This program is not divided into sub-courses Yes.
+This program is not divided into subcourses Yes.
 Students are tested upon completion of the program No internship or externship is required 216 Conversation & American Culture Students take final exam None.
-This program is not divided into sub-courses Yes.
+This program is not divided into subcourses Yes.
 Students are tested upon completion of the program No internship or externship is required 216

-Equipment Used for Instruction
+Equipment Used for Instruction\

 Intensive English The course takes place in a classroom located in the school building.
-Each classroom is equipped with a CD player and a TV and DVD player.
+Each classroom is equipped with an HDMI cord, CD player and a TV and DVD player.
 Students are required to purchase textbooks for the course they are taking.
 TOEFL® Prep.
 The course takes place in a computer lab located in the school building.
-The computer lab is equipped with computers, a printer and a CD player.
+The computer lab is equipped with computers, a printer an HDMI cord, and a CD player.
 Students are required to purchase textbooks for the course they are taking.
 TOEIC® Prep.
 The course takes place in a classroom located in the school building.
-Each classroom is equipped with a CD player and a TV and DVD player.
+Each classroom is equipped with an HDMI cord, a CD player and a TV and DVD player.
 Students are required to purchase textbooks for the course they are taking.
 Business English The course takes place in a classroom located in the school building.
-Each classroom is equipped with a CD player and a TV and DVD player.
+Each classroom is equipped with an HDMI cord, a CD player and a TV and DVD player.
 Students are required to purchase textbooks for the course they are taking.
 Conversation & American Culture The course takes place in a classroom located in the school building.
-Each classroom is equipped with a CD player and a TV and DVD player.
+Each classroom is equipped with an HDMI cord, a CD player and a TV and DVD player.
 Students are required to purchase textbooks for the course they are taking.